|

 whoever you want, even the managing director.
 If people sending

-emails from addresses they shouldn't do is ever a problem, then the
+emails from addresses they shouldn't is ever a problem, then the

 Exchange server logs will show which username was used to authenticate for sending each email.